Skip to content

 regex-recursion

-This is a plugin for the regex library that adds support for recursive matching up to a specified max depth N, where N must be between 2 and 100.
-Generated regexes are native RegExp instances, and support all JavaScript regular expression features.
+This is an official plugin for Regex+ that adds support for recursive matching up to a specified max depth N, where N can be between 2 and 100.
+Generated regexes are native JavaScript RegExp instances.

-Recursive matching is added to a regex via one of the following:
+Recursive matching is added to a regex via one of the following (the recursion depth limit is provided in place of N):

 • (?R=N) — Recursively match the entire regex at this position.

-• \g<name&R=N> — Recursively match the contents of group name at this position.
+• \g<name&R=N> or \g<number&R=N> — Recursively match the contents of the group referenced by name or number at this position.

-• The \g subroutine must be called within the referenced group.
+• The \g subroutine must be within the referenced group.

-Recursive matching supports named captures/backreferences, and makes them independent per depth level.
+Multiple uses of recursion within the same pattern are allowed if they are non-overlapping.
+Named captures and backreferences are supported within recursion, and are independent per depth level.
 So e.g. groups.name on a match object is the value captured by group name at the top level of the recursion stack.

 Install and use